 A very small number of people are sensitive to some food additives, most commonly artificial colours, preservatives and flavour enhancers.
 If you think your child might have a sensitivity, see your GP or dietitian

-to talk about food allergies and intolerances
+to talk about food allergies

 Food allergy information

 Just nine foods cause 90% of all food allergic reactions – peanuts, tree nuts, shellfish, fish, cow’s milk, hen’s eggs, soybeans, sesame and wheat.
 If these ingredients are in a food product, manufacturers must say so, no matter how small the amount.